 First and foremost, you can choose organic produce over conventionally grown varieties.
 Next, reduce or eliminate the processed foods you buy.

 When you do buy processed items, you have to read the labels.
 If any of the ingredients are not listed as organic, than you can assume they are GM.

 Of course, reading labels does not guarantee that you’ll know for sure that every single ingredient in the food item is non-GM, mainly because manufacturers are not required to list every single ingredient used during manufacture.
 The whole process really is an uphill battle, but taking these steps can at least ensure that most of what you eat is relatively safe.
-Online databases of organic manufacturers exist online to help you out, too.
+Online databases of organic manufacturers can help you out, too.

 Genetically modified foods seem to be here to stay and will likely only get more plentiful.
 Now more than ever, you have to take total control of your food choices to protect yourself and your family.
-I urge you to do your homework and say “NO” to GMO now and in the future.
+I urge you to do your homework and say “NO” to GMO food now and in the future.

 1. Greenpeace. www.greenpeace.org/seasia/ph/What-we-do/Genetic-Engineering/What-are-GMOs.